-In this concentration, you’ll choose graduate-level courses as electives in your program of study to work toward your master’s degree as you earn your bachelor’s degree.
-This could save you time and money versus earning both degrees separately.
+Choose graduate-level courses as electives in your program of study to work toward your master’s degree as you earn your bachelor’s degree.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.